REPANKY RED BEET BUNSCzech name: Řepánky

 Meanwhile, prepare the filling.
 First, peel, cook, and then grate the red beets.
 Next, use an electric coffee grinder to grind the poppy seed, which should then be cooked in milk.
 Then mix the milk and poppy seed with the grated beets and sugar to taste.

 Make small pieces from the risen dough and add filling to each piece.
-Preheat the oven and then bake the pieces.
+Preheat the oven to 320F bake about 10 minutes until golden brown.
 When they are done baking, remove them and cover them with melted butter.